lora-gateway/esxp1302/doc/esxp1302_upgrade_notes.md

 ## firmware upgrade preparation

-You'll need `esptool` to upgrade firmware for ESXP1302.
+First, make sure you have `Python 3` installed in your PC. it provides the tool `pip` to install other tools.

+Then you'll need `esptool` to upgrade firmware for ESXP1302.
 Install it with:
 ```shell
 pip install esptool
 ```